-Sounds simple enough.
+Sounds simple enough, right?
 But what else can a landscaping business owner do to move beyond the basics?
-Here are some tricks of the trade to get started.
+Here are some tricks of the trade as you start your landscaping business.

 Starting out, you have the option to rent your equipment or to buy lower-grade equipment.
 But as your landscaping business grows, so will equipment needs and costs—and you could easily spend the same amount on maintaining cheap equipment as the price of purchasing higher-grade machines.

 “Most landscape contractors will need to spend five to 10 hours a week maintaining their equipment at first by sharpening blades or changing oil, spark plugs, air filters, fuel filters, and so on,” says Clayton.

 So what are the basics of good landscaping equipment you’ll need to know when starting a landscaping business?